 Milan

-The Furniture exhibition is Milan’s furniture fair called Salone Internazionale del Mobile di Milano and is held annually.
-It is the world’s largest trade fair that showcases the latest furniture and designs from countries around the world.
-The event displays new products by designers of furniture, home furnishings and lighting.
+This is Milan's annual furniture exhibition that showcases the latest furniture and designs from more than 180 countries around the world.
+The event displays new products and technology by furniture and lighting designers.

 Milan Marathon